Art Department Curriculum Guide

 Careers

-BTEC Health and Social Care provides an excellent foundation for students intending to pursue careers in any area of the health professions including nursing, midwifery, occupational health, social care work with the elderly and people with physical and mental disabilities and working with young children in the preschool and nursery sector as well as teaching.
+BTEC Health and Social Care provides an excellent foundation for students intending to pursue careers in any area of the health professions including, nursing, midwifery, occupational health, social care work with the elderly and people with physical and mental disabilities as well as working with children through teaching or in the pre-school and nursery sector.

 History